 Melody has soloed with the Ku-Ring-Gai Symphony and Central Coast Symphony Orchestras in Australia, the Pomeranian Philharmonic in Poland, and the Richmond Philharmonic, Academy Philharmonic, Vancouver Philharmonic, West Coast Symphony and Vancouver Symphony Orchestras in Canada.
 Recently, Melody performed with the Malaysian Philharmonic Orchestra under the baton of Jun Märkl.
 She has also performed at the Malaysian Philharmonic Hall for the Gala Opening of the 4th ASEAN International Chopin Competition.
-In 2019 she commissioned Malaysian composers Adeline Wong and Tazul Tajuddin to write two solo piano works, which she will premiere in the 2020-2021 season.
+In 2019 she commissioned Malaysian composers Adeline Wong and Tazul Tajuddin to write two solo piano works, which she premiered in the 2020-2021 season.

 In collaboration with the Prokofiev Society of America and Yale School of Music, she performed as part of the complete Prokofiev Sonatas project at Weill Hall, Carnegie Hall, after which the New York Times reviewed, “she had admirable refinement and achieved power through crisp attack and clarity.”
 These concerts were also presented at the Shanghai Conservatory of Music and Central Conservatory of Music (Piano Academy at Gulangyu), China.
 As a chamber musician, Melody has performed at Kennedy Center in Washington DC, and has collaborated with artists such as cellist Michael Kannen and trumpeter Joe Burgstaller.

-Melody has given masterclasses and lectures to students and teachers at the Canadian Yamaha Summer Camps in Toronto and Vancouver, and has presented masterclasses in Medan, Indonesia, and for institutions such as Baylor University, University of Georgia, Elizabethtown College and Indiana University of Pennsylvania.
+Melody has given masterclasses and lectures to students and teachers at the Canadian Yamaha Summer Camps in Toronto and Vancouver.
+She has presented masterclasses in Medan, Indonesia, and for institutions such as Baylor University, University of Georgia, Elizabethtown College and Indiana University of Pennsylvania.
 Between 2015-2017, she served as a junior board member of the Shriver Hall Concert Series (Baltimore, MD).
 She is an active adjudicator and presenter for the Music Teachers National Association (MTNA), and is a board member of the Pennsylvania MTNA.